Dependence of the dielectric constant of electrolyte solutions on ionic concentration - a microfield approach: Orientational polarization due to water dipoles

-The first stage is to determine the contribution of a single water dipole to the orientational (dipolar) polarization, by introducing an ionic field to the standard Langevin dipole analysis, see, e.g.,~\cite[sect.
+We first determine the contribution of a single water dipole to the orientational (dipolar) polarization by introducing an ionic field to the standard Langevin dipole analysis, see~\cite[sect.
 4.6]{Jackson} or~\cite[p.
 214]{Matveyev} for details.
 Consider a water dipole~${\bf p}$ surrounded by point-like ions under an applied external field~${\bf E}_{\rm ex}$.
 The electric field due to the ions, in the absence of water dipoles, is denoted by~${\bf E}_{\rm ion}$.
 The potential energy~$W$ of the dipole~${\bf p}$ is given by

 The energy $W$ is minimized when the dipole is aligned with the field~${\bf E}_{\rm ion}+{\bf E}_{\rm ex}$, hence the dipole orientation is a trade-off between the tendency of the dipole to align with the field~${\bf E}_{\rm ion}+{\bf E}_{\rm ex}$ and thermal fluctuations that disrupt this ordering.
 The contribution of a given dipole~${\bf p}$ to the polarization due to the external field~${\bf E}_{\rm ex}$ is~$\mbox{Proj}_{{\bf E}_{\rm ex}}({\bf p}-{\bf p}_0)$ where~${\bf p}_0$ is the average orientation of the dipole~${\bf p}$ in the absence of an external field, i.e., in the direction of~${\bf E}_{\rm ion}$,